Donating Tissue to Research

 - samples from past surgery: a paraffin block of tissue or unstained slides

-- samples from upcoming surgery: fresh tissue samples of living tumor cells
+- samples from upcoming surgery: viably-frozen tissue samples

-If you are scheduling surgery for yourself or your child, consider having flash frozen tissue samples saved and/or fresh tissue harvested for research.
-GIST Support International has designated representatives to facilitate procurement of SDH-deficient tissue for research.
-Please email Becky Bensenhaver at: email@example.com to be directed to the appropriate representative for your geographical area.
-The more advance notification time given before surgery, the better.
+If you are scheduling surgery for yourself or your child, please consider having flash-frozen or viably-frozen tissue samples saved for research.
+The SDH-deficient GIST Research Advocates (SDH-RA) can provide guidance and assistance toward making arrangements for frozen samples to active researchers.
+Visit the SDH-RA website at: http://www.SDHcancer.org, or by email at: firstname.lastname@example.org The more advance notification time given before surgery, the better.